 Datasets provide access to feature geometries (points, lines, and polygons) and properties (attributes), both of which can be edited in the Mapbox Studio dataset editor or through the Mapbox Datasets API.

 Tilesets are lightweight collections of vector data that are optimized for rendering and are not editable but can be styled in the Mapbox Studio style editor.
-Consider uploading your data as a tileset if your data is very large and doesn't need to be updated frequently.
+Consider uploading your data as a tileset if your data is large and doesn't need to be updated often.

-When you upload data as a tileset or export a dataset as a tileset, it is broken up into a uniform grid of square tiles at preset zoom levels.
-It must undergo a number of processing steps in order to be as fast and lightweight as possible.
+When you upload data as a tileset or export a dataset as a tileset, Mapbox breaks it up into a uniform grid of square tiles at preset zoom levels.
+It must undergo many processing steps to load quickly and be lightweight.
 These are the same processes Mapbox Streets data undergoes before it becomes the global Mapbox Streets tileset you may be familiar with.
 When data becomes a tileset, two things happen:

 The Mapbox Uploads API analyzes your data for complexity and automatically removes unnecessary vertices at variable rates depending on zoom level.
-This process is called simplification, and it helps ensure your maps stay fast, especially at lower zoom levels where additional complexity would not be visible.
+This process is called simplification, and it helps make sure your maps load quickly, especially at lower zoom levels where additional complexity would not be visible.

 2. Determining the zoom extent

 The Mapbox Uploads API keeps your tilesets light by examining your data's extent (the geographic area covered by your data) and complexity and only creates vector tiles for zoom levels that are likely to be required — a zoom extent is defined.
-For datasets with small zoom extents or very complex features, this usually means low zoom levels (zoomed out) will be discarded.
-For very large and relatively simple features, this usually means higher zoom levels (zoomed in) will be discarded.
+For datasets with small zoom extents or complex features, this usually means low zoom levels (zoomed out) will be discarded.
+For large features that are not complex, this usually means higher zoom levels (zoomed in) will be discarded.